supahcraig/cldr_tech_basecamp/missions/11_hbase/hbase_steps.md

 * Keytab is `<path to your keytab>/your.keytab`
 * Principal is what you copied from step 7

 _(( things still won't work yet ))_

 ## Fix permissions
-ssh into each nifi node and chmod 777 your hbase-site.xml, core-site.xml, and your keytab file
+ssh into each nifi node and `chmod 777` your `hbase-site.xml`, `core-site.xml`, and your keytab file

-Protip:  do this with 3 tabs in iTerm2.
+*Protip:  do this with 3 tabs in iTerm2.*

 ## Create the Hbase table in Hue